• Home

 Read here an example of what SHOW CAUSE means... https://www.ipswich.qld.gov.au/live/issues-and-laws/laws-and-permits-for-residents/show-cause-and-enforcement-notices

 A new pilot for NSW Shellharbour region was instigated in May 2024, just as NSW as a state began to make moves AGAINST tiny houses (through a crafty amendment to the caravan and moveable dwellings plan - which has been strongly fought against by the tiny house community).
-We will update on these amendments when there is further news (still in consultation at the moment)

 In a news article on Channel 7 News Sunshine Coast , Mayor Rosanna Natoli states emphatically that she loves the idea of tiny houses, but local council hands are tied by State Government.